alcantarar/ASB_Tutorial/breakout_1.md

 ## Background
 You and your collaborators have made a recent discovery that will surely result in winning the prestigious Nobel Peach Prize, awarded to the group of biomechanists with the best peach-related figure made entirely with code!
-Your team worked for months, submitted the figure to Nature, and just received reviewer comments.
+Your group worked for months, submitted the figure to Nature, and just received reviewer comments.
-Your team will be able to quickly address these comments in parallel thanks to Git and GitHub!
+Your group will be able to quickly address these comments in parallel thanks to Git and GitHub!

 The code used to generate your figure is comprised of an upper-level script (e.g. `ASB_Tutorial/main_script`), which calls five numbered subscripts (e.g. `ASB_Tutorial/subscripts/script_1`).
 The data required to generate your